padogrid/bundle-hazelcast-4n5-app-perf_test_session-cluster-session/README.md

 ## Installation Steps

-Run the `session` cluster's `build_app` script which sets the correct Hazelcast XML schema version in the `etc/hazelcast.xml` file.
-This step is not necessary if your workspace is running Hazelcast 4.x.
+Run the `session` cluster's `build_app` script which builds the expiration plugin jar packages and sets the correct Hazelcast XML schema version in the `etc/hazelcast.xml` file.
+It places the plugin jars in the workspace `plugins` directory.

 ```bash
 switch_cluster session/bin_sh